pepijn-devries/emodnet.wcs/tests/testthat/_snaps/client.md

       i HTTP Status: Success: (200) OK
     Condition
       Error in `check_service()`:
-      x An exception has occurred.
+      !
+An exception has occurred.
 Please raise an issue in <https://github.com/EMODnet/emodnet.wcs/issues>

 # No internet challenge